abadid/cmsc424-spring2023/project2/README.md

 1. Dockerfile: A dockerfile that creates a container with the required databases and populates some of them.

 ### Getting started
 Similar to Project0, you will build the container with `docker build -t "cmsc424-project2" .` in the `project2` directory.
-Next you will need to start the container using `docker run -v $PWD:/home/project2 -ti -p 8888:8888 -p 5432:5432 --name project2  cmsc424-project2:latest`.
+Next you will need to start the container using `docker run -v "${PWD}:/home/project2" -ti -p 8888:8888 -p 5432:5432 --name project2  cmsc424-project2:latest` (if you're using cmd on Windows, replace `${PWD}` with `%cd%`).
 We have already created and loaded the `flights` and `flighttrigger` database in the docker container.

 You can restart the container with the following commands: